ncsa/Delta_doc/docs/source/user_guide/ood/jupyter.rst

       :alt: Open OnDemand My Interactive Sessions screen showing the Jupyter Lab session status: "Your session is currently starting...Please be patient as this process can take a few minutes."
       :width: 500

 #.
-Once your session has started, click **Connect to Jupyter** to launch your Jupyter Lab environment.
+Once your session has started, click **Connect to Jupyter** to launch your JupyterLab environment.
 Note, this may take a few minutes.

    .. figure:: ../images/ood/jupyter-connect.png
       :alt: Open OnDemand My Interactive Sessions screen showing the Jupyter Lab session with the Connect to Jupyter button.